 In Chapters 9 and 10 we stated (and in some cases proved) upper and lower bounds on many approximation problems.
 The lower bounds assumed the usual hardness assumption $P \neq NP$ and used the PCP machinery, or reductions.
-We recall two sets of results to make a point.
+We recall two sets of results.

-Max 3SAT.
-Let OPT be the max number of clauses that can be satisfied.
+Max 3SAT Let OPT be the max number of clauses that can be satisfied.
+We list upper and lower bounds on approximating Max 3SAT.

-- 1. (Folklore) There is a polynomial-time algorithm that will, given a 3CNF formula φ , find an assignment that will satisfy $\frac{7}{8}$ OPT(φ).
-We presented this in Theorem 9.34.
-It was easy. - 2.
+- 1. (Folklore) There is a polynomial-time algorithm that will, given a 3CNF formula φ , find an assignment that will satisfy $\frac{7}{8} \text{OPT}(\varphi)$.
+We presented this in Theorem 9.33.
+The proof was easy. - 2.
 (Arora et al. [ALM+98]) Assume P \neq NP.
-There exists $\varepsilon > 0$ such that there is no polynomial-time algorithm that will, given a 3CNF formula φ , find an assignment that will satisfy (1ε) OPT (φ) .
-We presented this in Theorem 9.34.
-It was easy given the PCP Theorem (Theorem 9.25). - 3.
-(Hastad [Has01]) Assume P \neq NP.
+There exists $\varepsilon > 0$ such that there is no polynomial-time algorithm that will, given a 3CNF formula φ , find an assignment that satisfies (1 -

+- ε)OPT(φ) clauses.
+We presented this in Theorem 9.33.
+It was easy an easy proof given the PCP theorem (Theorem 9.24). - 3.
+(Hastad [Has01]) Assume $P \neq NP$.
 Let $\delta > 0$.
-There is no polynomial-time algorithm that will, given a 3CNF formula φ , find an assignment that will satisfy $(\frac{7}{8} + \delta)$ OPT (φ) .
-We stated this but did not prove it.
-The proof is difficult and requires (a) a different kind of proof system which we will discuss in Section 11.2 and (b) hard math as evidenced by the terms "Fourier Transforms" and "Long Codes".
-We presented (but did not prove) this result in Theorem 9.35.
+There is no polynomial-time algorithm that will, given a 3CNF formula φ , find an assignment that satisfies $(\frac{7}{8} + \delta)OPT(\varphi)$ clauses.
+We stated this as Theorem 9.34 but did not prove it.
+The proof is difficult and requires (a) a different kind of proof system which we will discuss in Section 11.3 and (b) hard math as evidenced by the terms "Fourier Transforms" and "Long Codes".

-To summarize: assuming $P \neq NP$, the upper and lower bounds on approximating Max 3SAT match.
+To summarize: Assuming P \neq NP, the upper and lower bounds on approximating Max 3SAT match.

-VERTEX COVER.
-Let OPT be the min size of a vertex cover.
+VERTEX COVER Let OPT be the min size of a vertex cover.
+We list upper and lower bounds on approximating Vertex Cover.